The New Hybrid Commuter Hotspots You Should Know

 Nearby Belsize Park and, in particular, Belsize Village offer something slightly more low-key and tucked away.
 Wide tree-lined streets, pretty cafés and discreet mews houses make it a favourite among creatives and professionals who want proximity to the West End.

 Within Belsize Park is lesser-known Belsize Village itself.
-I recently took some international clients on a driving tour who had lived in Hampstead for six months but had never been to Belsize Village and they thought it was absolutely charming.
-There is a pedestrianised triangle where the pavement is set up with bistro tables, so there’s masses of outdoor seating.
+We recently on a driving tour some international clients who had lived in Hampstead for six months but had never been to Belsize Village, and they thought it was absolutely charming.
+There is a pedestrianised triangle where the pavement is set up with bistro tables, so there is plenty of outdoor seating.
 On sunny days it feels like you’re in a little piazza in any village in Italy.

 Grammar School Rush Fuels House Price Rise